vivax3794/natrix/docs/src/sub-components.md

 # Sub Components

 Components wouldnt be very useful if we could not compose them.
 Due to trait limitations we cant use components as [`Element`](element::Element)s directly.
-But there is a simple [`C`](component::SubComponent) wrapper to facilitate this.
+But there is a simple [`SubComponent`](component::SubComponent) wrapper to facilitate this.

 ```rust
 # extern crate natrix;